adosia/adosia-iot/SPACE_v2.2/README.md

-*WEMOS D1 R2 recommended supply voltage Vin = 12V*
+*recommended supply voltage for WEMOS D1 R2 with the Adosia IoT Platform: Vin = 12V*

 *transistor/diode switch channels can drive up to 450mA at supply voltage Vin*